 And there’s this newly discovered work that comes out that surfaced.
 And Bredius has ruled that not only is it a Vermeer, but he thought it was Vermeer’s finest work.
 His quote was, “When this masterpiece was shown to me, I had difficulty controlling my emotions.”
 This dude, he’s into it.
 The painting soon after sold for $10 million equivalent at that time period.
 There were several more paintings that emerged in a similar style.
+To score on high value paintings like this, it might be worth investing in blue-chip art.
 All these critics certified them, museums exhibited them, and more than $100 million of that time, and this is like in the 1930s, changed hands.
 There was only one problem.
 All of them were fakes.
 May 1945, the Dutch authorities arrest this old man named Han van Meegeren, van Meegeren, I think, or it might be Meegeren, I don’t know.
 And they charge him with treason.

 Jake: Treason.
 They accused him of selling Dutch masterpieces to the Nazis, specifically to Hitler’s right-hand man, Hermann Göring.
 After a few days in jail, Van Meegeren, eventually, he confesses.
 And he’s actually gloating.
 And he says that he forged these paintings himself and he sold them to the Nazis, and he was so happy with himself–